-4 Summary of the year and future operation of the Trust
+4 Summary of the year's operation of the Trust

-The twenty-fifth year of operation of the Waiau Fisheries and Wildlife Habitat Enhancement Trust has resulted in further advancement of the Trust's Objects.
-Project and administration expenditure for the year totalled \$527,144.
-Total revenue for the year was \$295,604, leaving a trading deficit of \$231,540.
-After the revaluation of the investment portfolio the deficit was \$528,558.
+The twenty-sixth year of operation of the Waiau Fisheries and Wildlife Habitat Enhancement Trust has resulted in further advancement of the Trust's Objects.
+Project and administration expenditure for the year totalled \$423,823.
+The Trust had a trading surplus of \$27,970, or a surplus of 360,905 when including a revaluation of the investment portfolio, with a ROI of 7.70%.

 The Trust's Statement of Investment Policy and Objectives (SIPO) continues to focus on investment types designed to provide certainty of cash flow, as well as providing for long-term growth of the Fund.
-The return on the investment portfolio -2%.
+The return on the investment portfolio 7.70%.
 Investment returns are estimated based on Investment Income received (including both realised and unrealised gains less fees and brokerage) divided by the opening portfolio balance less withdrawals for the year.